Tekalign-T7/Tekalign-T7/README.md

 /Tekalign Tekola!
 Electrical and Computer Engineering student at Addis Ababa University (AAU).
 🌟 About Me
 -🔭 Currently working on exciting web development projects.
--🌱 Studying Electrical and Computer Engineering at AAU -🤝 Eager to collaborate on building amazing projects.
+-🤝 Eager to collaborate on building amazing projects.
 -📫 Reach me at: tekaligntekola@gmail.com.
 -😄 Pronouns: He/Him